BenjiCS/UMD-Fetch-Node-Module/README.md

 ## How to install

-1.    `npm install`
+1.    `npm install @benjics/nodefetch`

-2. Locate the YOURFLILE.js folder
+2. Locate the YOUR-FILE.js folder

 3. In the nodeFetch function shown below, Place the address you want to Fetch